johnshields/EMT_TASKS/README.md

 # ET-Lab-assements

-A repo for my lab assements in Emerging Technologies...
+A repo for my lab assessments in Emerging Technologies...

 # LAB TASKS